Neutral / cushion / high arch

 An average space in the heel to the forefoot summarizes the fit of the Mizuno Spark.
 This mostly favors a large number of runners.
 Plus, it has decent width and volume for those who want more room in the forefoot.
 Medium is the available width of this shoe.
 Sizing is standard with options 6 to 14 for the men’s and 4 to 11 for the women’s.

 Like many of the trainers in Mizuno’s fold that is built for entry level runners, the outsole is a full-contact surface for stability and better transitions.
 There are signature flex grooves for added flexibility.
-Mizuno uses its patented X-10 carbon rubber in high-wear areas to prolong the shoe’s lifespan.
+Mizuno uses its patented X10 carbon rubber in high-wear areas to prolong the shoe’s lifespan.
+The X10 rubber is also used in some popular shoes like the Mizuno Wave Rider 22.

 The midsole is very simple as it showcases a large chunk of premium-grade EVA for that plush cushioning.
 It is a midsole foam that is quite light with decent responsiveness and durability.
 The substantial foam gives that plush feel for recreational runners to enjoy their runs.